 Salerno has a wonderful coastal location and it also has a long stretch of beautifully maintained promenade known as the Trieste Lungomare.

-Along this pleasant stretch of public walkway you can find a host of shaded seating that is covered by palm trees.
+Along this pleasant stretch of the public walkway, you can find a host of shaded seating that is covered by palm trees.

 In the evening, or in the sunshine, the Lungomare is a great place to take a gentle stroll after a busy day of sight-seeing.